Products in double categories, revisited: Higher morphisms and double categories of models

 \begin{corollary}[Virtual double category of models] Every finite-product double theory has a unital virtual double category of models, for any choice of strict, pseudo, or (op)lax maps of models. \end{corollary}

-For instance, the theory of local commutative monoids (\cref{ex:cmon-enrichment}) gives rise to the unital virtual double category of categories, functors, profunctors, and natural transformations, all enriched in commutative monoids.
+For instance, the theory of local commutative monoids (Example \ref{ex:cmon-enrichment}) gives rise to the unital virtual double category of categories, functors, profunctors, and natural transformations, all enriched in commutative monoids.
 In this case, the strict and lax maps of models coincide since the only arrows in the theory are the structure arrows between products.
 The verification of these claims uses the lemmas proved in this section.
-More generally, for any algebraic category $\catV$, \cref{ex:algebraic-category-enrichment} gives the unital virtual double category of $\catV$-categories, $\catV$-functors, $\catV$-profunctors, and $\catV$-natural transformations.
+More generally, for any category $\catV$ of models of a commutative algebraic theory, Construction \ref{ex:algebraic-category-enrichment} gives the unital virtual double category of $\catV$-categories, $\catV$-functors, $\catV$-profunctors, and $\catV$-natural transformations.